Power of the Snowball:

 I am writing this letter on a flight now, from my home in the United States to Kyoto, where we are working to create the new Diamond Silk Entrepreneur University, or DSEU.
 While I am in Kyoto, my friends and I will be celebrating my 70th birthday.

-And those same friends ask me, why on earth, at age 70, are you helping to start such a major project—a fully US-accredited, EMBA and MBA university, with campuses in both the United States and in Asia?
+And those same friends ask me, why on earth, at age 70, are you helping to start such a major project—a fully US-accredited, Advanced Management Excellence Program and Management Excellence Program university, with campuses in both the United States and in Asia?

 My answer is: Because I believe in this university.
 I believe in the power of a snowball!